 There are three widely accepted methods for determining the fair market value of property taken in a condemnation action:

 There are multiple ways to arrive at what “Just Compensation” actually is.
 The Attorneys at Boren, Oliver & Coffey, LLP will review your case for free and discuss all options with you to determine if you are receiving the compensation you deserve for your property, prior to you accepting any offer from the State.
 If you have any questions, feel free to contact our office.
+Read more about the I-69 condemnation process and what it could mean for you and your family.

 1.Indiana Model Civil Jury Instructions, Instruction 3709.